OpenSILEX/opensilex/README.md

 - uploadImageServerDirectory: Folder to store images files used by phis-webapp
 - imageFileServerDirectory:  Base uri for accessing uploadImageServerDirectory folder through apache

-# Install Databases with docker
+# Setup Databases with docker

-First you should add your current user `$USER` to docker group:
+On linux, you should add your current user `<USER>` to docker group to avoid using sudo:
 ```
-sudo usermod -aG docker $USER
+sudo usermod -aG docker <USER>
 ```

 You need to log out and log in again to make it work.